afinner/STEMMA-Hackathon-Team1/README.md

 ## 🙌 Acknowledgements

-Thanks to the organizers of the **Stemma Hackathon**, and to all those preserving and cataloguing manuscript poetry — especially the **CELM** project.
+Thanks to the organizers of the **Stemma Hackathon**, and to all those preserving and cataloguing manuscript poetry and to the Portershed for facilitating this event